 With ever more cities planning to introduce low-emissions zones in the coming years, vans like these are set to become more and more important to businesses that want to keep working in urban areas.

 If you're a business owner, or run a van for daily errands, you could save a fortune by switching to electric.
 And as technology develops, electric vans' range and payloads are improving, too.

-Here's a rundown of some of the most important models on the way in the next 18 months or so...
+Here's a rundown of some of the most important models that have launched in the past 12 months, or are just about to launch...

 The PSA Group – parent company of Citroen, Peugeot and Vauxhall – is launching electric versions of all its mid-size vans in 2020.
 Citroen's is called the e-Dispatch and will offer a choice of two batteries: 50kWh for a 143-mile range, or 75kWh for a 205-mile range.

 As with the diesel-engined Dispatch, there'll be a variety of body lengths to offer flexibility in terms of payload and carrying capacity.
 Citroen says the electric Dispatch will offer improved comfort compared to the diesel, with “limited noise or vibration” thanks to the electric powertrain.

 The larger Citroen Relay and its PSA siblings are also getting electric conversions.
 The e-Relay will be built at a factory in Val di Sangro in Italy, with the electric conversion carried out by Citroen's partner BD Auto.

 It'll be offered in 'L1' and 'L3' bodystyles, with the latter featuring a longer wheelbase and greater cargo-carrying capacity.
 Citroen says the L1 version will travel 141 miles on a charge, and the L3 will manage 169 miles.
 However, these figures were calculated under the now-discontinued NEDC testing process, so it remains to be seen how they'll get on in real-world conditions.